nanoporetech/pod5-file-format/docs/docs/tools.rst

 and instructions on how to interpret it.

 `pod5 subset` aims to be a generic tool to subset from multiple inputs to multiple outputs.
-If your use-case is to `take` read_ids from one or more inputs into a single output then `pod5 take` might be a more appropriate tool as the only input is a list of read_ids.
+If your use-case is to `filter` read_ids from one or more inputs into a single output then `pod5 filter` might be a more appropriate tool as the only input is a list of read_ids.

 .. code-block:: console